sandrinodimattia/auth0-public-email-change-webtask/README.md

 # Auth0 - Change User Email Webtask

 The Auth0 Management API only you to change a user's email address from your backend (using an API token).
-This Webtask is a proxy for the Auth0 Management API that allows users to change their passwords from the client side (by using a valid "user token" issued by Auth0).
+This Webtask is a proxy for the Auth0 Management API that allows users to change their own email address from the client side (by using a valid "user token" issued by Auth0).

 ## Deployment